New Jersey Route 45: Salem County

 Route 45 begins at an intersection with Route 49 in Salem, Salem County, heading to the north on Market Street, a two-lane undivided road.
 It passes downtown businesses and both the Salem County Courthouse and the Old Salem County Courthouse, the second oldest active courthouse in the United States, which currently serves as the Salem City Court.
-Upon crossing County Route 657 (CR 657), the road heads into residential areas before crossing the SMS Rail Lines' Salem Branch line and the Fenwick Creek.
+Upon crossing County Route 657 (CR 657), the road heads into residential areas before crossing the SMS Rail Lines' Salem Branch line at-grade and the Fenwick Creek.
 At the crossing of the latter, Route 45 enters Mannington Township and becomes an unnamed road that passes marshland with some development.
-The route passes by the Memorial Hospital of Salem County just prior to an intersection with CR 540 in Pointers.
+The route passes by the Salem Medical Center just prior to an intersection with CR 540 in Pointers.

 Here, Route 45 turns to the east and forms a concurrency with CR 540, passing through farmland with some woods and homes.
 CR 540 splits from Route 45 by heading southeast on Welchville Road and Route 45 continues, intersecting CR 653 before crossing the Mannington Creek.
 It intersects CR 669 and CR 631 within a short distance of each other before passing northwest of Salem County Career and Technical High School and crossing Majors Run into Pilesgrove Township.

 Here, the route intersects CR 679 near the Salem County Veterans Cemetery before heading through more agricultural areas.
 The route reaches an intersection with US 40 (Harding Highway) and CR 616 in a business area, where US 40 forms a concurrency with Route 45.
 The two routes head northeast into Woodstown as the Harding Highway into residential areas.

 At the intersection with Main Street in downtown, Route 45 splits from US 40 by heading north on Main Street while CR 672 heads south on Main Street and US 40 continues to the east on East Avenue.
 Route 45 continues north, intersecting CR 636 before turning northeast again and meeting CR 602.
 The road passes over the SMS Rail Lines' Salem Branch line before coming to an intersection with CR 668/CR 617.
 A short distance later, the route enters Pilesgrove Township again and heads back into farmland with some residences and forested areas as an unnamed road, crossing CR 660.